 The school is not required to inform parents before a search takes place or seek consent to search their child.
-Any items found in the course of such a search will be retained by the school to be disposed of or delivered to the police as appropriate.
+Any items found in the course of such a search will be retained by the school to be returned to parents, disposed of or delivered to the police as appropriate.

 The school also reserves the right to confiscate items which are not in themselves harmful but which are in contravention of the policy or otherwise prejudicial to a positive learning environment.
-Such items include mobile phones which are being used in contravention of school rules or inappropriate items of uniform.
-Such items will be returned to the pupil.
+Such items include mobile phones that are being used in contravention of school rules or inappropriate items of uniform.
+Such items will be returned to the student.
 The period of confiscation is lengthened with each offence.
 The school will also confiscate items such as chewing-gum, which is banned in school, or food and drink items which are being consumed in prohibited areas.
 These items will not be returned.
 All staff are authorised to confiscate items from students.

-2. Use of Reasonable Force
+3. Use of Reasonable Force

-In exceptional circumstances it may be necessary for staff to physically restrain a student, referring to the school policy on Use of Reasonable Force.
+In exceptional circumstances it may be necessary for staff to physically restrain a student, referring to the school policy on Reducing the Need for Restrictive Intervention.

 Staff are not expected to put themselves at risk, and may reserve the right to decline to physically restrain a student.

-However, the Education and Inspections Act specifies that staff can use reasonable force to restrain a student where this is necessary to prevent the student harming themselves or others, prevent damage to property, or prevent serious disruption to the good order of the school's operations.
+However, the Education and Inspections Act specifies that staff can use reasonable force to restrain a student where this is necessary to prevent the student injuring themselves or others, prevent serious damage to property, committing a criminal offence (this applies even if they are below the age of criminal responsibility) or prevent serious disruption to the good order of the school's operations.

-3. Referral for Police Action
+4. Referral for Police Action